Carbohydrate1001/DDA4220_GroupProject/test_clap_modelscope_README.md

 2. **Memory Usage**: Large number of samples may require more memory, adjust `--num-samples` according to system configuration
 3. **Model Path**: If `--checkpoint` is not specified, the script will automatically download the model from ModelScope
 4. **Class Labels**: Ensure the class labels file exists, otherwise classification test cannot proceed
-5. **Ground Truth**: The script displays `human_labels` in console output, but stores both `labels` and `human_labels` in JSON output
-6. **No Accuracy Calculation**: This script only outputs prediction results and ground truth labels for manual comparison, it does not calculate accuracy metrics
+5. **Ground Truth Labels**: The script uses `human_labels` for evaluation (matching with predicted classnames).
+Make sure `human_labels` contains class names that match AudioSet class labels exactly (case-insensitive matching is used)
+6. **Evaluation Metrics**: Metrics are only calculated for samples that have `human_labels`.
+Samples without ground truth labels are excluded from metric calculations
+7. **Label Matching**: The script performs case-insensitive matching between `human_labels` and AudioSet class names.
+If labels don't match, check the debug output for unmatched labels